Bloomsbury Summer School (text)

 Founded in 1990, BSS endeavours to present the finest programme of summer courses in Egyptology and ancient world history, archaeology, languages, and literature, available in the United Kingdom.

 At BSS, we are enormously fortunate to have special access to UCL's stunning museum collections and excellent university facilities.
-Our classes taught in the Petrie Museum of Egyptian Archaeology offer privileged access to this internationally important collection of Egyptian and Sudanese artefacts.
-The opportunity to handle ancient objects is not one to be missed; it is an exceptional experience (note that in 2024 the Petrie Museum is closed for works from late May until mid-August).
+Our classes taught in the Petrie Museum of Egyptian and Sudanese Archaeology offer privileged access to this internationally important collection of Egyptian and Sudanese artefacts.
+The opportunity to handle ancient objects is not one to be missed; it is an exceptional experience.
 Our Bloomsbury location also allows us to include teaching sessions in the British Museum, just down the road.

 We are proud to have organised at least one BSS in Egypt every year since 2009 (except 2020 - 2022).
 These courses in Egypt combine lectures / classes with site visits – a perfect learning experience.
-In 2023 we are offering another course in Amarna in December, this time entitled EXPLORING AMARNA: ITS ARCHAEOLOGY AND THE IDEAS BEHIND IT and taught by Dr Anna Stevens, Assistant Director of excavations at the site of Amarna and Lecturer in Archaeology and Ancient History, Centre for Ancient Cultures, Monash University.
-In 2024, Dr Bill Manley will be reprising his popular reading hieroglyphs course in Luxor, AN EXPEDITION TO READ HIEROGLYPHS, with new content.
+In 2025 we are offering another course in Luxor in late February, this time entitled HATSHEPSUT AND SENENMUT: INNOVATION AND IDEOLOGY and taught by Dr Campbell Price, Curator of the Manchester Museum.

 Director